tonyjafar/Image_blog_go/README.md

 #Run Server
 $ ./Image_blog_go
 ```
-then you can access ther server in browser http://localhost:8000
+then you can access the server in browser http://localhost:8000

 Alternatively you can run both mysql and server using [docker](https://github.com/tonyjafar/docker-compose-examples/tree/master/image_blog_docker)